ciphermenial/ciphermenial.github.io/_posts/2023-05-05-jellyfin-gpu-passthrough.md

 ## Nvidia Configuration
 ### Install Nvidia Drivers & Tools

-After much playing I found the best wat to get this working is to install using the following.
+After much playing I found the best way to get this working is to install using the following.

 ```bash
 sudo apt install nvidia-headless-530